kelllyy101/habittracker-fullstack/README.md

 12. Customize Habit Reminders
     As a user, I want to customize the time and frequency of habit reminders, ensuring that I receive prompts at times that suit my routine.

+## Challenges Faced

+1. Django Settings Configuration:
+Issue: Encountered ImproperlyConfigured error with the message "Requested setting INSTALLED_APPS, but settings are not configured."
+Resolution: Needed to manually configure Django settings using settings.configure() in a standalone script or test file.

+2. Gunicorn Worker Boot Failure:
+Issue: Faced gunicorn.errors.HaltServer with the message "Worker failed to boot."
+Resolution: Investigated Gunicorn error logs, reviewed application code, checked dependencies, adjusted Gunicorn configuration, ran Gunicorn in debug mode, checked file permissions, and ensured sufficient system resources.

+3. Django Template Tag Issue:
+Error: Bad value {% static 'css/style.css' %} for attribute href on element link.
+Possible Cause: The {% static %} template tag is not being recognized.
+Resolution: Ensure that Django is installed and properly configured.
+Check if the template is being processed by Django, and the {% static %} tag is being recognized.

+4. ModuleNotFoundError: No module named 'mysite':
+This error indicated a problem with the Django project structure or the Python path.
+The solution involved checking the project structure, activating the virtual environment, and ensuring the correct directory is in the Python path.
+Gunicorn Debug Logs:

+5. While Gunicorn started successfully, there were no specific errors related to the Django application's functionality in the provided logs.
+Debugging involved checking Django application logs, ensuring proper configuration for static files, verifying database connections, and confirming environment variable settings.
+Debug Mode and Security:

+6. Considerations included turning off debug mode in production to enhance security and prevent the exposure of sensitive information.
+Security measures, such as configuring Gunicorn behind a reverse proxy and enabling HTTPS, were recommended.

+7. Static Files Configuration:
+Attention was directed towards confirming the correct configuration for serving static files in a production environment, either through a web server like Nginx or Apache or using tools like WhiteNoise.

+8. Environment Variables:
+Ensuring that required environment variables were set correctly for the Django application, both in the Gunicorn command and in a separate configuration file.

+9.Database Connection:
+Verifying that the Django application could successfully connect to the database.
+Port Availability:

+10. Confirming that the specified port (8000) was available and not blocked by a firewall or used by another process.

+11. Ongoing Debugging:
+Suggestions were made to continue investigating potential issues by checking Django application logs or any error messages reported by the application itself.

 ## Technologies